 We recommend to use MariaDB instead of MySQL, because OpenEMM will support MySQL 5.7 only until version 22.10 and MySQL 8 is not supported!
-Nevertheless, if you want to use OpenEMM with a MySQL database, you have to install the database software before you install Python and the Python database driver for MySQL.

-After installation of MySQL 5.7 you need to install Python 3 (see section Deployment of Python 3.8 (or later)) and finalize the configuration with installing the database driver: # python3 -m pip install mysqlclient systemctl enable rh-mysql57-mysql systemctl start rh-mysql57-mysql
+Nevertheless, if you want to use OpenEMM with a MySQL database, you have to install the database software including the shared libraries and development libraries before you install the Python database driver for MySQL.
+After installation of MySQL 5.7 you should install Python 3 (see section Deployment of Python 3.8 (or later)) and you must finalize the configuration with installing the database driver:

+'''

+python3 -m pip install mysqlclient

+'''